 - Why is the difference between upfront and total costs important?

-Once a water specialist has the answers to these questions, he or she will be able to make suggestions and give the homeowner options.
+Once a water professional has the answers to these questions, he or she will be able to make suggestions and give the homeowner options.
 Buying a unit online because it was a good deal will most likely mean not getting everything that you need in a filtration system.
 Peter shares the following tips to help you think things through:

 Be wary of miracle claims on the Internet.